tarwn/lessthandot-hugo/blogs/content/posts/2011-07-03-what-i-have-read-so.md

 25. The Giver by Lois Lowry.
 26. Crime and Punishment by Fyodor Dostoyevsky.
 <span style="color: #FF0000">27.
 Animal Farm by George Orwell.</span>
-28. A People&#8217;s History of the United States by Howard Zinn.
+28. A People's History of the United States by Howard Zinn.
 <span style="color: #FF0000">29.
 The Lord of the Rings by J. R. R. Tolkien.</span>
 30. Ishmael by Daniel Quinn.
 <span style="color: #FF0000">31.
 A Brief History of Time by Stephen Hawking.</span>